Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 Texas Tech vs. Wyoming Betting Trends

-- The Red Raiders were favored by 14 points or more once last season, and covered the spread.

-- Wyoming covered six times in 13 games with a spread last season.
+- Texas Tech covered seven times in 13 matchups with a spread last season.

-- The Cowboys were 3-2 ATS last year when playing as at least 14-point underdogs.
+- The Cowboys had an ATS record of 3-2 when playing as at least 14-point underdogs last year.

 Texas Tech & Wyoming 2023 Futures Odds